PauloHFS/10-days-os-statistics/README.md

 # 10-days-os-statistics
-Solution of Statistics Tutorial on HackerRank
+Solutions of Statistics Tutorial on HackerRank